Routes

 └── page.tsx

-The routes/[id]/page.tsx file is converted to the /:id route.
-Except for the /blog route that exactly matches, all other /xxx will match this route.
+The routes/[id]/page.tsx file will be converted to the /:id route.
+Apart from the /blog route that can be exactly matched, all /xxx paths will match this route.

-If a $.tsx file is created in the routes directory, this file will act as a wildcard route component that will be rendered when there is no matching route.
+If there is a $.tsx file in a subdirectory, it acts as a wildcard route component and will be rendered when no other routes match.

 NOTE

-$.tsx can be thought of as a special page routing component that renders $.tsx as a child of layout when there is a layoutcomponent in the current directory.
+$.tsx can be thought of as a special <Page> component.
+If no routes match, $.tsx will be rendered as a child component of the <Layout>.

 └── routes